Anglo-Saxon Chronicle: History of the manuscripts

-Winchester Chronicle
+A: Winchester Chronicle

-[A]: The Winchester (or Parker) Chronicle is the oldest manuscript of the Chronicle that survives.
+The Winchester (or Parker) Chronicle is the oldest manuscript of the Chronicle that survives.
 It was begun at Old Minster, Winchester, towards the end of Alfred's reign.
 The manuscript begins with a genealogy of Alfred, and the first chronicle entry is for the year 60 BC.
 The section containing the Chronicle takes up folios 1–32.
 Unlike the other manuscripts, [A] is of early enough composition to show entries dating back to the late 9th century in the hands of different scribes as the entries were made.

 The first scribe's hand is dateable to the late 9th or very early 10th century; his entries cease in late 891, and the following entries were made at intervals throughout the 10th century by several scribes.
 The eighth scribe wrote the annals for the years 925–955, and was clearly at Winchester when he wrote them since he adds some material related to events there; he also uses ceaster, or "city", to mean Winchester.
 The manuscript becomes independent of the other recensions after the entry for 975.
 The book, which also had a copy of the Laws of Alfred and Ine bound in after the entry for 924, was transferred to Canterbury some time in the early 11th century, as evidenced by a list of books that Archbishop Parker gave to Corpus Christi.

 While at Canterbury, some interpolations were made; this required some erasures in the manuscript.
 The additional entries appear to have been taken from a version of the manuscript from which [E] descends.
 The last entry in the vernacular is for 1070.
 After this comes the Latin Acta Lanfranci, which covers church events from 1070 to 1093.
 This is followed by a list of popes and the Archbishops of Canterbury to whom they sent the pallium.
 The manuscript was acquired by Matthew Parker, Archbishop of Canterbury (1559–1575) and is in the collection of the Parker Library, Corpus Christi College.

-Abingdon Chronicle I
+B: Abingdon Chronicle I

-[B] The Abingdon Chronicle I was written by a single scribe in the second half of the 10th century.
+The Abingdon Chronicle I was written by a single scribe in the second half of the 10th century.
 The Chronicle takes up folios 1–34.
 It begins with an entry for 60 BC and ends with the entry for 977.
 A manuscript that is now separate (British Library MS. Cotton Tiberius Aiii, f.
 178) was originally the introduction to this chronicle; it contains a genealogy, as does [A], but extends it to the late 10th century.
 [B] was at Abingdon in the mid-11th century, because it was used in the composition of [C].
 Shortly after this it went to Canterbury, where interpolations and corrections were made.
 As with [A], it ends with a list of popes and the archbishops of Canterbury to whom they sent the pallium.